curityio/spa-using-curitytokenhandler/README.md

 ./deploy.sh
 ```

-After deployment:
+Access components after deployment:

-- Access the admin UI for the Curity components at `https://localhost:6749` using `admin / Password1`.
+- Curity admin UI: `https://localhost:6749` using `admin / Password1`.

 ## Use the System

-Browse to the SPA at `http://www.product.example` and log in as the pre-shipped account `demouser` / `Password1`.\
+Browse to the SPA at `http://www.product.example`.\
+Log in as the pre-shipped account `demouser` / `Password1`.\
 Test all OAuth lifecycle operations against a backend for frontend at `http://bff.product.example`.

 ## Clean Up